zarat/GridRuler/README.md

 Process csv files using semantic rules and scripting

-This is an early alpha demo for demo purposes and in active development!
+This is an early alpha demo in active development!

 ![image](gridruler.gif)